 This is a question we get asked often.

 The question arises when circuits are being added to an existing electrical system.
-Often we can replace existing circuit breakers with space saver breakers or reconfigure existing wiring so that a sub-panel is not required.
-This always the first option before installing a sub-panel.
+Often we can replace existing circuit breakers with space-saver breakers or reconfigure existing wiring so that a sub-panel is not required.
+This is always the first option before installing an electrical sub panel.

 Top Reasons for Installing a Sub-Panel

-1. Adding a Suite, Outbuilding or an Addition we will usually recommend installing a sub-panel to serve the new location.
+When adding a suite, outbuilding, or addition, we will usually recommend installing a sub-panel to serve the new location.
 This way the new electrical system can be kept separate.
 By code, the electrical circuits for power in a suite must be accessible from within the suite or in a common area accessible to all who live in the building.
-Basically, you don’t want your tenant, or yourself, to have to go into someone elses space to reset a circuit breaker.
-Or to turn off a circuit to safely work on it
+Basically, you don’t want your tenant, or yourself, to have to go into someone else’s space to reset a circuit breaker.
+Or to turn off a circuit to safely work on it.

-2. Additional electrical circuits.
-Car Chargers, Hot Tubs, AC Units, Welders, Kilns are all large electrical loads and may require a sub-panel.
+Adding electrical circuits for EV Chargers, Hot tubs, or AC units are all large electrical loads and may require a sub-panel.
 Electrical panels in older houses sometimes only have space for 12-16 circuits.
-If a new kitchen, bathroom or heating system is being installed and the original panel is full a sub-panel is needed.
-Sometimes, instead of installing a sub-panel, it makes more sense to replace the main panel with a larger one.
-For example, we would replace the original 12 circuit panel with a new 30-80 circuit panel
+If a new kitchen, bathroom, or heating system is being installed and the original panel is full a sub-panel is needed.
+Sometimes, instead of installing a sub-panel, it makes more sense to replace or upgrade the main electrical panel with a larger one.
+For example, we would replace the original 12-circuit panel with a new 30-80 circuit panel.